suesslin/suesslin.github.io/materials.md

 ---
 layout: page
-title: Recommended material
+title: Materials
-permalink: /material/
+permalink: /materials
 ---
-This is a list of sources I read in an academic context and recommend.
-It will keep on growing.
+Various sources related to academia and labor union work.
+This list will be continuously expanded.
-This page was updated last on {{ site.time | date: "%-d. %B %Y" }}.
+The most recent update was on {{ site.time | date: "%-d. %B %Y" }}.

 <h2>Books</h2>
 <ul>